Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Light-clients-and-unstoppable-apps/Light-clients-and-unstoppable-apps-slides.md

 Notes:

 Smoldot - is the light client implementation from scratch - meaning, we did not make substrate lighter.
-It was rewritten from scratch - and it comes with:
+It was rewritten from scratch, in rust - and it comes with:

 - smoldot-light-js (/wasm-node): A JavaScript package that can connect to a Substrate-based chains as a light client.
 Works both in the browser and in NodeJS/Deno.
 This is the main component of this repository.
 - smoldot (/lib): An unopinionated Rust library of general-purpose primitives that relate to Substrate and Polkadot.
 Serves as a base for the other components.
 - smoldot-light (/light-base): A platform-agnostic Rust library that can connect to a Substrate-based chain as a light client.
 Serves as the base for the smoldot-light-js component explained above.
 - smoldot-full-node (/full-node): A work-in-progress prototype of a full node binary that can connect to Substrate-base chains.
 Doesn't yet support many features that the official client supports.

-Powered by Pierre (tomaka)
+Powered by Pierre Krieger (a.k.a. tomaka)

 ---v